From July 04 to July 20, 2018

 Photo gallery

-Launch of the Jago ©Jago team POS525
+Launching the Jago ©Jago team POS525

-Puffin, view of Norway ©S.Jamme
+Puffin, view from Norway ©S.Jamme

 Puffin ©S.Jamme